FrankasCastle/Algorithm_training/README.md

 Given an array of strings, the goal is to find the longest prefix shared by all strings.
 The expected output is that common prefix as a string.
 If there is no common prefix, the output should be an empty string.
 For example, `["flower","flow","flight"]` returns `"fl"`.

 ---

+## 15. 3Sum

+Given an integer array, the goal is to find all unique triplets where the sum of the three numbers is equal to zero.
+The expected output is a list of triplets, without duplicate combinations.
+For example, for `nums = [-1,0,1,2,-1,-4]`, valid output would be `[[-1,-1,2],[-1,0,1]]`.

+---